Skip to content

 Currently, the vessels’ carbon dioxide emissions are reported to two different systems: EU-led MRV and international, IMO-led DCS.
 The main difference is that MRV takes into account the voyages to and from EU-ports regardless of the vessel’s flag while IMO DCS takes into account all voyages of the vessel.
 In MRV-reporting, consumption at anchorage and at the port are excluded while IMO DCS takes into account those as well.
 ESL Shipping is responsible for reporting these figures for our own vessels.
 The figures submitted to MRV and DCS are verified by a third party, and Statement of Compliance is issued to each vessel.

-However, emissions of 4,000-6,000 dwt vessels operated by AtoB@C Shipping are not reported to MRV or DCS.
+Emissions of 4,000-6,000 dwt vessels operated by AtoB@C Shipping are reported to MRV from the beginning of 2025.
 In order to achieve a comprehensive picture of the group’s environmental footprint, we have calculated the emissions of these vessels as well and they are included in the figures presented in our Sustainability Rreports.

 It is noteworthy that MRV figures take into account the weight of the cargo, which results in poor figures when lightweight cargoes, which fill up the hold, are carried.
 These cargoes include for example project cargoes, wood pellets and some steel products such as pipes.